den-sq/CovidCT-Unsupervised-Denoising/README.md

 	pip install -r requirements.txt

 	Note that pytorch is required but not listed in the requirements due to variance in CUDA version requirements.

+[1] Paganin, David, et al. "Simultaneous phase and amplitude extraction from a single defocused image of a homogeneous object."
+Journal of microscopy 206.1 (2002): 33-40.